-Moe Vela, former director of administration and management in the Office of Vice President for Al Gore and Joe Biden spoke to HRreview and said “from all bad can come some good” regarding COVID-19 and more businesses now adopting remote working.
+Moe Vela, former director of administration and management for the Office of Vice Presidents, Al Gore and Joe Biden spoke to HRreview and said “from all bad can come some good” regarding COVID-19 and more businesses now adopting remote working.

 Prior to the outbreak of the virus, Mr Vela supported the notion of remote working and is currently a director at TransparentBusiness, software which helps you perform whilst remote working.
 Mr Vela explained that the system monitors your activity, however, when you are doing a personal task you can just turn the software off.
 As TransparentBusiness website describes itself:

 At TransparentBusiness, we believe in the amazing power of technology.
 Technology levels the playing field for opportunities, builds bridges, shortens distances, and allows millions of people to work from anywhere they want.Our platform is designed to help our clients increase freelancer productivity, protect client budgets from overbilling, allow coordination and monitoring of their work force, and provide real-time information on the cost and status of all tasks and projects.

 Mr Vela has ten top tips for remote working, they are:

 - Create a routine and make this you’re new normal.
 Self-discipline is required and set real work hours